 Stress levels are fully monitored

 Hand-feeding is performed twice a day.
 Meals are deposited in the crop sac, an expandable pouch connected to the oesophagus, through a soft tube.
-There is no gagging reflex and no pain or stress when performed by trained farmers: by developing an intimate relationship with each duck, observing and feeling the crop sac, the caretaker determines the optimal meal size for each duck.
+There is no gagging reflex when performed by trained farmers: by developing an intimate relationship with each duck, observing and feeling the crop sac, the caretaker determines the optimal meal size for each duck.
 Each meal lasts about 5 seconds.

 A fully reversible state